rkoron007/docker/readings/D4/heroku_guide.md

 Then to build all of your images for Heroku you would run `heroku container:push --recursive` in the root directory of your project.
 This will build and push all the images necessary for your project to the container registry.
 The next step is to [release][release] your images using `heroku container:push release`.
 If you are using multiple images you will have to specify the names of the images to be released (these will be the endings on the Dockerfile you've just built).
 Using the above example of two Dockerfiles named `Dockerfile.web` and `Dockerfile.frontend` you would run the command `heroku container:release web frontend` to release both images after they had been previously built.

-Now if you have a datbase for your project you'll add it on as a Heroku [add-on][addons].
+Now if you have a database, or require an extra service like `redis`, for your project you'll add it on as a Heroku [add-on][addons].
 For example if I wanted to add a PostgreSQL database to my application I would go to the page for that add-on and then use the Heroku CLI to add it to my application `heroku addons:create heroku-postgresql`.
+Once you've setup your database if things don't look quite right you can always check out the `heroku logs` and reiterate through the `heroku container:push` and `heroku container:push release` phases until everything is configured properly.
+Make sure to use `heroku run` to run all your normal setup commands for a new project(such as seeding, or any other configuration needed).

+Once everything is done view your beautiful project and give yourself a huge pat on the back!!

 [container]: https://devcenter.heroku.com/articles/container-registry-and-runtime
 [release]: https://devcenter.heroku.com/articles/release-phase